Dewanshi08/safelyyou-monitoring-fleet/README.md

 # SafelyYou Monitoring API

 A lightweight Go REST API service for monitoring and tracking device's heartbeats and upload statistics.
-The service maintains devices uptime metrics and calculates average upload durations for registered devices.
+The service calculates device uptime metrics and average upload durations for registered devices.

 ## Prerequisites